-Mortgage payment are made in arrears, as opposed to rent payments which are paid in advance.
-Because of this you do not have a mortgage payment the month following closing.
+Mortgage payments are made in arrears, as opposed to rent payments, which are paid in advance.
+Because of this, you do not have a mortgage payment the month following the closing.
 Your first payment is not due until one month after the last day of the month you close in.

-For example- you close on August 10th, you first mortgage payment will not be due until October 1st.
+For example- you close on August 10th, and your first mortgage payment will not be due until October 1st.

 Set Up Your First Mortgage Payment to be Due in 2 Months